Stellar Transient Populations 🔍

 BBH_selection_function(BBH_pop.history[0], BBH_pop.oneline[0], None)

 Before running this selection on the whole population, we would like to include the formation_channels too.
-First, we calculate them for the population:
+These are calculated for the systems in the population file and add a good overview of the evolution of binaries.

 [ ]: